JoaoAlves95/HPC-Cache-Oblivious-Transposition/README.md

 4) cd exe/
 5) ./mtx n m, where n and m represent the number of rows and columns of an automatically generated random matrix.

+Note that n and m should be multiples of 4 due to the restirctions imposed by SIMD vectors.

 The program outputs the time it took to perform the transposition step, plus a random matrix value to avoid deadcode removal.